arkydon/Khasi/README.md

-# Khasi
+# Essential Khasi Translations cheatsheet
-English to Khasi translations of common words
 > Exceptions and special cases are not mentioned in this sheet

 ## Seasons